simonesestito/inverse-lm-master-thesis/README.md

 ---

-This repository contains:
+This repository contains the LaTeX source code of:
-- the LaTeX source code of the Master Thesis
+- Master Thesis
-- the LaTeX source code of the ArXiv preprint
+- ArXiv preprint
+- Thesis Presentation
+- Seminar for a Natural Language Processing university class

 The source code for the experiment is available at: https://github.com/davegabe/pag-llm